Pressio/pressio-hyperreduction/README.md

 # Usage

-To explain how to use `pressio-tools` we use concrete demos.

 - Interested in the QR factorizaton?
   - Look at the [demo](https://github.com/Pressio/pressio-tools/blob/master/demos/qr.py).
   - To run it: `cd demos; mpirun -n 4 python3 qr.py`